You pushed your website live and started driving traffic to key landing pages.

 How do people gain access to our product or service and at what cost?

-If you can answer these questions for your visitors in an efficient manner, you’re off to a pretty good start.
+If you can answer these questions for your customers in an efficient manner, you’re off to a pretty good start.

 Forms

-Upwork’s website forms are a great example of being flexible and providing more than one option depending on the visitor’s conversion goal.
+Upwork’s website forms are a great example of being flexible and providing more than one option depending on how you'll generate leads.
+A great landing page is flexible in how it speaks to a potential customer, offering relevant content while explaining how your product or service works.

 Depending on your form builder’s limitations, having more than one type of form is a great way to connect visitor needs with the desired action.
 Using the quantitative data gained from two form options will allow Upwork to optimize even more strategically.